schwabyio/xrun/README.md

 ## Features
 * Direct support for [xtest!](https://github.com/schwabyio/xtest)
-* Run Postman tests in parallel!
+* Run Postman tests in parallel.
-* Run tests locally or as part of Continuous Integration (CI) with your automated build server of choice!
+* Run tests locally or as part of Continuous Integration (CI) with your automated build server of choice.
-* Beautiful html reports that allow you to quickly filter failures!
+* Generates beautiful html reports that allow you to quickly filter and zero in on test failures.
+* Generate junit reports (provided by Postman's Newman).
-* Get test summary and results sent to slack on your mobile device!
+* Get test summary and results sent to slack on your mobile device.
-* Configurable settings.json file with command line override capability!
+* Configurable settings.json file with command line override capability.
+# By default, all folders (and tests within) from the configured xRunProjectPath are run.
+You can exclude folders using an exclusion list.
+# Single out one or more tests to run by specifying a CSV list of test cases from the command line.

 <br>